CyVerse-learning-materials/learning-materials-home/README.md

 # CyVerse Materials Home

-The repo is the homepage for CyVerse learning materials hosted by Read the Docs.
+The repo is the homepage for CyVerse learning materials hosted by Mkdocs.

 ## Goal of the Learning Center